winnpixie/glawt/README.md

 ## How to use

-Please don't, use library with native bindings (i.e. LWJGL, JOGL) instead.
+Take a look at [ImageOutputExample.java](src/main/java/example/ImageOutputExample.java) for basic implementation.

-If you insist, take a look at [ImageOutputExample.java](src/main/java/example/ImageOutputExample.java).
+In reality, please don't use this.
+You should really be using a project with proper native bindings, like LWJGL or JOGL.

 ## // TODO:

-- Matrices (MODELVIEW, PROJECTION, TEXTURE(?), COLOR(?))
+- "Proper" matrices (MODELVIEW, PROJECTION, TEXTURE(?), COLOR(?))
-- 3D to 2D projection
+- 3D to 2D projection (for vertices whose Z is not 0.0)